Max Kless

 Designing for one more swipe Link to heading

-Vibes do not ship.
-Let us get practical.
+Vibes don’t ship.
+Let’s get practical.

 If you want to preserve exploration and support autonomy, think waypoints, not roadblocks.